Antibiotics are a well-known risk factor for yeast infections, so how do you stop them from coming back after a course of antibiotics?

 Will taking a probiotic get rid of a yeast infection?

 Taking a probiotic alone won’t get rid of a vaginal yeast infection in most cases.
-While some studies show probiotics may enhance the effectiveness of treatment and reduce recurrent vulvovaginal candidiasis, conventional antifungal therapy remains the most effective treatment.
+While some studies suggest probiotics may enhance treatment effectiveness and reduce recurrent vulvovaginal candidiasis, conventional antifungal therapy remains the most effective option.
 If you suspect a yeast infection, it’s best to consult your healthcare provider for diagnosis and appropriate medication first, then consider probiotics as supportive.

 What is the best probiotic for yeast infections?